benjamin-recht/benjamin-recht.github.io/_posts/2018-03-20-mujocoloco.md

 {: .center}
 ![such variance](/assets/rl/mujoco/humanoid_100seeds_med.png){:width="560px"}

-## Section xxx.

-I am left with some big questions after seeing this great work by Aurelia and Horia.
-Why are these MuJoCo demos interesting to folks in RL?
-What are we learning as a community from this line of research?
-And where do we go from here?
+## I can't quit model-free RL.

 In the next post, I’ll have one more nit to pick with model-free RL before moving on for good.
 This is actually a nit I’d like to pick with all of reinforcement learning and iterative learning control: what exactly do we mean by “sample complexity?”
+What are we learning as a community from this line of research of trying to minimize sample complexity on a small number of benchmarks?
+And where do we, as a research community, go from here?